Hebron Station Elementary School Oil Spill

 On December 27, 2013, DEP received a call from the Oxford Hills School District reporting an overfill spill of approximately 2000 gallons of heating oil from their above ground storage tank at the elementary school.
 The oil had been delivered and the tank overfilled at approximately midnight, December 24.
 The amount of oil involved, the time of year and the location of this spill presents complexities that require involvement of geologists, engineers and responders to determine and implement a solution.

-The Department is overseeing work of contractors performing cleanup and remediation activities and partnering with the Department of health and Human Services to ensure both public health and the environment are protected.
+The Department is overseeing work of contractors performing cleanup and remediation activities and partnering with the Maine Center for Disease Control to ensure both public health and the environment are protected.
 DEP is regularly monitoring possible contamination within and outside of the school.